wpshopify/docs/getting-started/settings.md

 ## Plugin

-#### Load styles
+#### Share Usage

-Allows you to specify what WP Shopify stylesheets are loaded on the front-end.
-Useful for users looking to customize.
+Allows WP Shopify to track which features you're using.

 #### Enable Beta Updates